-Students come to campus for courses usually twice per year for about two weeks each time.
-Each seminar meets for one week.
+Students come to campus for one-week seminars, usually twice per semester.
 Exact dates for registration and classes can be found on the PhD calendar.
 Prior to each seminar, students will complete pre-seminar work that typically consists of extensive reading and intensive writing assignments.
 The student's major professor (see Assignment of a Major Professor) will guide them through the program.
 After completing seminars during the initial stage of the program, students take comprehensive exams that assess their learning in their areas of study.
 The program then culminates in the research phase as students write and defend their dissertation.